wildlyinaccurate/magicrainbowadventure/README.md

 ### Caching

-If you would like to use a caching mechanism other than Memcached, you can change this in the following files:
+By default, Magic Rainbow Adventure uses Memcached for caching.
+If you would like to change this, you can do so in `application/config/cache.php`

-* `application/config/cache.php`
-* `application/config/session.php`
+### Sessions

+By default, Magic Rainbow Adventure stores session data in Memcached.
+If you like, you can change this in `application/config/session.php`

+## Tests

+To run the unit and functional tests, run `php artisan test`

+## Administration

+The administration dashboard can be found at yoursite.com/admin.